 What is Amateur (Ham) Radio?

-10-mins: Once the Troop meeting is underway, we share a brief presentation about the many ways to enjoy Amateur (Ham) Radio, how we serve the community, how to become licensed at any age, how radio waves work (high-level), how we use callsigns, and an overview of the stations including safety and how to use them.
+10-mins: We share a brief presentation about the many ways to enjoy Amateur (Ham) Radio, how we serve the community, how to become licensed at any age, how radio waves work (high-level), how we use callsigns, and an overview of the stations including safety and how to use them.

-5-mins: Regroup to discuss the fun and enjoy a quick gameshow-type quiz to see what they learned.
+10-mins: Regroup to discuss the fun and enjoy a quick gameshow-type quiz to see what the Scouts learned.

 NOTE: We create and bring an 8-page information packet for each Scout which introduces the partnering radio group and gives high-level information about radio waves, our lingo (Q-codes, Morse code, phonetic alphabet, etc.), logging, signal reports, safety, and Radio Merit Badge requirements and resources.

-We pair a few volunteers from local radio groups with Scout troops for a fun, free, 1-hour, on-air experience!
-Scouts (leaders & parents too) receive an intro to Amateur (Ham) Radio at a regular troop meeting where everyone gets on-the-air as guest operators!
-The goal is to raise awareness about Amateur Radio and its role in our communities.
-We also hope to inspire future hobbyists of all ages and the pursuit of the Radio Merit Badge among Scouts.
+We pair licensed volunteers from local radio groups with Scout troops for a structured, fun, free, 60-75min, on-air experience!
+Scouts (leaders & parents too) receive an intro to Amateur (Ham) Radio at their regular troop meeting where everyone gets on-the-air as guest operators!
+Our goals are to raise awareness about Amateur Radio and its role in our communities, inspire future hobbyists of all ages, get radio operators more involved in their community, demonstrate the good will of radio operators world-wide, and support any Scouts who become interested in the pursuit of the Radio Merit Badge.
 The event…

 What is Scouts on the Air?